top of page

 Head of Research at Rooted Nutrition

 Think about a large strawberry.
-It weighs about 18 grams, which is 18000mgs.
+It weighs about 18 grams, which is 18000 milligrams.
 Of that, 16.4 grams is water.
-So after drying, let’s say you have about 1.6 grams left because I am bad at math and like easy round numbers.
+So, after drying, let’s say you have about 1.6 grams left because I am bad at math and like easy round numbers.
 To get the equivalent of one strawberry, you need to get at least 1.6 grams of powder.
 Eight large strawberries are considered one serving of fruit.
-So to get one serving of strawberries in powder form, you would need to take 12.8 grams of strawberry powder.
+So, to get one serving of strawberries in powder form, you must take 12.8 grams of strawberry powder.
 So when you see a product like the one below containing "23 fruits and veggies" in a 20 mg blend, how much are you getting?

 Garden of life vitamin code supplement facts